Skip to main content

 Labor Depreciation: Why Your Insurance Company Can't Depreciate Work Costs

 A growing number of states have ruled that insurance companies cannot depreciate labor.
+Learn what labor depreciation is, which states prohibit it, and how to fight it.

 Of all the ways insurance companies shortchange claim payouts, depreciating labor may be the most indefensible.
 The concept is simple: you cannot buy "used labor."
-A roofer charges the same rate whether they're installing shingles on a new home or replacing 20-year-old shingles on yours.
+A roofer charges the same rate whether they are installing shingles on a new home or replacing 20-year-old shingles on yours.
 There is no "depreciated" version of a plumber's hourly rate.

 What Is Labor Depreciation?